CollarNetworks/docs/economics/how-it-works.md

 ### Settlement Phase (Onchain)

-- Upon acceptance, a marketmaker posts collateral (USDC) to guarantee the borrower’s upside.
+- Upon acceptance, a provider posts collateral (USDC) to guarantee the borrower’s upside.
 - Borrowers then post their collateral, which is swapped via Uniswap v3 to remove price risk.
-- Borrowers receive a loan amount based on the loan-to-value (LTV) ratio, while the remaining collateral stays locked for settlement.
+- Borrowers receive a loan amount based on the loan-to-value (LTV) ratio, while the remaining asset stays locked for settlement.

 ```mermaid
 flowchart TD